SarahSkileth64/SarahSkileth64/README.md

 - 👋 Hi, I’m @SarahSkileth64
 - 👀 I’m interested in ... a huge amount of things.
 - 🌱 I’m currently learning ...
 Swedish, Russian and programming
-- 💞️ I’m looking to collaborate on ... my Universal EEPROM Programmer
+- 💞️ I’m looking to collaborate on ... nothing
 - 📫 How to reach me ...

 <!---